FabioIacus/2254421_DeployDudes/README.md

 # MarsOps Habitat Control

 An event-driven, microservices-based IoT platform designed to ensure the survivability of a simulated Martian habitat.
-Developed as the final project for the Software Architectures course.
+Developed as the final project for the Laboratory of Advanced Programming course.

 ## Quick Start
 1. Load simulator image (once):